amitbet/MockingJ/README.md

 * Http (REST)
 * RabbitMQ

-It is very easy to extend and requires only two, one function interfaces for a new protocol implementation.
+It is also very easy to extend and requires only two simple interfaces for a new protocol implementation. (just one if no listener is needed)

 ## The Main concept:
 A JSON file which represents the Steps and the scenarios is used to configure the mock service you are creating